-Kimi Takesue is an award-winning filmmaker working in documentary, experimental and narrative genres.
-Her most recent feature documentary “95 and 6 to Go” (2016), a creative portrait of her Japanese-American grandfather in Hawai’i, was nominated for the prestigious 2017 European Doc Alliance Award and screened at over twenty-five international film festivals, including DOC NYC, CPH:DOX, and Dok Leipzig.
-The film won the Special Jury Prize for Best Documentary Film at Indie Memphis, the Austin Asian American Film Festival, and the Los Angeles Asian Pacific International Film Festival.
+Kimi Takesue is Brooklyn based filmmaker working in documentary, experimental and narrative genres.
+Her feature documentary 95 and 6 To Go, a creative portrait of her Japanese-American grandfather in Hawai’i, was nominated for the prestigious 2017 European Doc Alliance Award and screened at over twenty-five international film festivals, including CPH:DOX, DOC NYC, and Dok Leipzig.
+The film won the Special Jury Prize for Best Documentary at Indie Memphis and the Los Angeles Asian Pacific International Film Festival.

 Films by Kimi Takesue